 Personalization experiments require a sample size.
 However, there’s a limitation to this method called – Slicing of the Data.
 Unfortunately, when you’re busy carrying out experiments, you might not notice, but your sample size will decrease with each segmentation.

 Therefore, consider some larger sample sizes, and keep an eye on how they’re shrinking, as smaller sample sizes are famed for being oh-too-sensitive, and might reflect some negative results.

 The Tip – Before you conclude the results, make sure that you’ve drawn at least 100 conversions out of each segment.

 2. Small changes save Time

 Imagine visiting a website that has been drastically revamped and feels alien to you, frustrating right?

 Though we agree over the fact that some incredible lifts on your website attract new and return visitors, both.
 However, bigger lifts work the other way around, and sadly, you might see the worst results in some cases.

-Hence, we suggest, consider making some teeny tiny changes over time.
+Hence, we suggest that the Magento web store, consider making some teeny tiny changes over time.
 This way your developers won’t be burdened, plus, the customers won’t be stunned by seeing a new website all over again.
 After all, the returning visitors were once new, and some of the new ones will surely be the returning ones.
 Hence, the best part of giving your customers a great experience is to grow with them, at their pace.